 Students can expect coursework within this specialization to cover topics such as health administration, policy analysis, conceptual skills, and applied skills.

-Leadership in public health is significant because it teaches future change-makers how to best deal with issues that have lasting impact on public health at the local, national, and global levels.
+Leadership in public health is significant because it teaches future change-makers how to best deal with issues that have a lasting impact on public health at the local, national, and global levels.
 These issues include bioterrorism, infectious diseases, obesity, famine, and substance abuse.

 Public Health Leadership Bachelor’s Degrees

-Completing a bachelor’s degree in public health may prepare students to work in a variety of public health careers and continue their education in the public health realm with a master’s or doctorate degree.
+Completing a bachelor’s degree in public health may prepare students to work in a variety of public health careers and continue their education in the public health realm with a master’s or doctoral degree.

 Students who wish to complete coursework related to leadership in public health may take classes such as Leadership, Communication, & Group Dynamics, Public Health Leadership, or Organizational Leadership & Management.